 Treatment for Dark Spots

-According to Dr. Pruett, “Before I recommend any treatment for dark spots, I want to conduct a full skin exam and evaluation to ensure I’m offering the right solutions.
+Prior to any recommendations for dark spots treatment, we conduct a full skin exam and evaluation to ensure the right solutions are offered.
 Pinpointing the underlying cause of dark spots is essential in treatment planning for these concerns.
-In addition to making sure you have the right treatment for your type of dark spot, these exams also ensure we rule out more serious concerns like skin cancer before we begin treatment.”
+In addition to making sure you have the right treatment for your type of dark spot, these exams also ensure we rule out more serious concerns like skin cancer before we begin treatment.
 For these reasons, every treatment plan for dark spots should start with a trip to your dermatologist for a consultation to discuss your condition and possible treatments.

 General skin discoloration may be the trickiest to treat since no individual treatment is effective for all types of discoloration.
 Some of the common solutions we recommend include: